tarungupta00/Scripting-Languages-End-Term-Practical-Exam-/README.md

 # Scripting-Languages-End-Term-Practical-Exam-

-In relation to ONLINE Full Stack Web Development End-Semester Practical Examination of JUNE 2021 the following is to be noted:
+In relation to ONLINE Scripting Languages End-Semester Practical Examination of March 2022 the following is to be noted:

 Firstly, you need to fork this repository so that you can push the changes to your repository and then finally create a pull request to it.